 Introduction

 A small fraction of mutations associated with cancer have been well characterized, particularly those in coding regions of key oncogenes and tumor suppressors.
-However, the overwhelming bulk of mutations in cancer genomes – especially those discovered over the course of recent whole genome cancer genomics initiatives – lie within non-coding regions \cite{25261935}.
-Whether these mutations have substantial functional impact on cancer progression remains an open question \cite{26781813}.
+However, the overwhelming majority of mutations in cancer genomes – especially those discovered over the course of recent whole-genome cancer genomics initiatives – lie within non-coding regions \cite{25261935}.
+Whether these mutations substantially impact cancer progression remains an open question \cite{26781813}.

-Several recent studies have begun to address this question by incorporating limited functional genomics data for variant interpretation \{cite 25261935, 27064257, 27807102}.
+Several recent studies have begun to address this question by incorporating limited functional genomics data\{cite 25261935, 27064257, 27807102}.
 For example, Hoadley et al. integrated five genome-wide platforms and one proteomic platform to uniformly classify various tumor types \{cite 25109877}.
 Torchia et al. integrated various genomic and epigenetic signals to identify promising therapeutic targets in rhabdoid tumors \cite{27960086}.
 Lawrence et al. incorporated large-scale genomics profiles to identify cancer drivers \{cite 23770567}.
-However, there is no systematic integration of thousands of functional genomic data sets from a broad spectrum of advanced assays to interpret the cancer genome.
+However, there is no systematic integration of thousands of functional genomic data sets from a broad spectrum of advanced assays to interpret cancer genomes.

-The rich functional assays and annotation resources developed by the ENCODE Consortium allows us to characterize these non-coding regions at a great depth \cite{22955616}.
-Data from ENCODE is particularly suited for cancer research as around eighty percent of the ENCODE cell lines are associated with cancerous tissues (see supplements).
-In the initial release of the ENCODE annotation, this was predominantly accomplished by using RNA-seq and ChIP-seq assays on a limited number of cell types \cite{22955616}.
+The rich functional assays and annotation resources developed by the ENCODE Consortium allows us to characterize these non-coding regions at great depth \cite{22955616}.
+Given that around eighty percent of ENCODE cell lines are associated with cancerous tissues (see supplement) ENCODE data are particularly suited for cancer research.
+In the initial release of the ENCODE annotation set, this was predominantly accomplished by using RNA-seq and ChIP-seq assays on a limited number of cell types \cite{22955616}.
 The new release of ENCODE took two new directions.
-First, it considerably broadened the number of cell types with RNA-seq, ChIP-seq, and DNase-seq assays, hence the main ENCODE encyclopedia aims to utilize these to provide a general, unified annotation resource applicable across many cell types.
-Secondly, ENCODE also expanded the number of advanced assays such as STARR-seq, Hi-C, ChIA-PET, eCLIP and RAMPAGE on several top-tier cell lines.
-Many of which are cancer-associated, including the blood (K562), breast (MCF-7), liver (HepG2), lung (A549), and cervical (HeLa-S3) cancers (Figure 1A).
-In addition, another data enriched top-tier cell line H1-hESC is from a human stem cell.
-It has been thought for decades that at least a subpopulation of the tumor cells have the ability to self-renew, differentiate, and regenerate, similar to what is conceptualized in normal stem cells \cite{24333726}.
-Hence, H1-hESC can serve as a valuable comparison to cancer cells to check the degree to which their oncogenic transformation is in a more differentiated or undifferentiated direction \cite{24333726}.
+First, it considerably broadened the number of cell types with RNA-seq, ChIP-seq, and DNase-seq assays.
+As such, the main ENCODE encyclopedia aims to utilize these to provide a general, unified annotation resource applicable across many cell types.
+Secondly, ENCODE also expanded the number of advanced assays (such as STARR-seq, Hi-C, ChIA-PET, eCLIP and RAMPAGE) on several top-tier cell lines.
+Many of these top-tier cell lines are associated with various cancer types (Figure 1A), including those of the blood (K562), breast (MCF-7), liver (HepG2), lung (A549), and cervix (HeLa-S3) .
+In addition, another data-riched top-tier cell line is H1-hESC, a human stem cell line.
+For decades, the prevailing paradigm has held that at least a subpopulation of a tumor’s cells have the ability to self-renew, differentiate, and regenerate, in a manner that is similar to current thinking for normal stem cells \cite{24333726}.
+Hence, H1-hESC can serve as a valuable comparison when investigating degree to which their oncogenic transformation represents differentiation or undifferentiated states \cite{24333726}.

 Here, we endeavor to collect the data catalog to provide deep annotations of cancer genomes.
-We performed large-scale integration to construct an in-depth cancer related companion resource to the general encyclopedia.
-We complied these resources as the “companion ENCODE encyclopedia resource for Cancer” (or “EN-CODEC” for short) to interpret cancer-related genomic data, such as mutational and transcriptional profiles. [[JZ2MG: EN-CODEC or quoted?]]
+We performed large-scale integration to construct an in-depth cancer-related companion resource to the general encyclopedia.
+We complied these resources as the “companion ENCODE encyclopedia resource for Cancer” (or “EN-CODEC” for short) to interpret cancer-related genomic data, such as mutational and transcriptional profiles.

 Multi-level data integration improves variant recurrence analysis in cancer